Knowledge, Awareness, Action – Conserving Our Oceans

 Australian humpback dolphins are a conservation priority both in Australia and abroad, with small fragmented populations in shallow inshore environments.
 The population in Moreton Bay occurs adjacent to one of Australia’s major cities and are exposed to numerous key threats.
 This is the first project to assess the population in 27 years and it is the only population of this species that has some historical data available.
 Since 2011, the number of stranding incidence of humpback dolphins in South East Queensland have risen significantly and concerns have increased for the health of this population.
-This project is critical in order to ensure the conservation of this species in the region and ensure the appropriate management of threatening processes in order to reduce the negative impacts on the health of both the dolphins and the environment they rely on.
+This project which is in partnership with the Department of Environment and Heritage Protection, Southern Cross University Marine Ecology Research Centre and supported by the Australian Marine Mammal Centre and Seaworld Research & Rescue Foundation, is critical in order to ensure the conservation of this species in the region and ensure the appropriate management of threatening processes in order to reduce the negative impacts on the health of both the dolphins and the environment they rely on.

-Would you like to help to Conserve the Australian Humpback Dolphin??
+Would you like to help to Conserve the Australian Humpback Dolphins of Moreton Bay??

-Help us raise funds to continue this project simply by clicking on the DONATE NOW link.
+Help us raise funds to continue this project simply by clicking on the DONATE NOW link or check out how you can join the project as an Eco-volunteer and not only be a financial donor to the project, but part of the research team!
 Your contribution will go directly to assisting Dolphin Research Australia to continue this work and provide the best outcomes possible to ensure the health and well being of humpback dolphins and coastal dolphin communities of Moreton Bay!

 You can also follow us in the field with our Moreton Bay Dolphin Diaries on our Facebook Page!!